 - Chief Clarity Officer: Steps to create cadence of clear, compassionate communications

 - What kind of leadership is most effective when bad news breaks

 - Pivots and passions: How to handle paralysis of purpose to lead with grace

 Expectations around purpose and inclusion are at an all-time high.
 In fact, you risk reputational and workplace crises if you haven't activated your CSR and DEI commitments in 2021.
 Join for a practical framework to successfully integrate your CSR and DEI—and finally move past planning to implementation.

-- What the data says: Why CSR and DEI will matter more in 2021
+- Why CSR and DEI will matter more in 2021

 - How DEI sits within CSR: Structural considerations